 Everybody has heard of the Trans-Siberian Railway, the immense feat of engineering that stretches all the way from Moscow to Beijing, navigating the toughest frozen tundra and severe Siberian winters.
 But in the Russian Far East, near the end of the line, a set of railway tracks branch away from the true Trans-Siberian and veer north to skirt up and around to the coast, finally reaching the port town of Vladivostok - the BAM Railway.
-Here's our top ten reasons to travel along the BAM.
+Featured in our top 5 rail journeys, here are our top ten reasons to travel along the BAM.

 1. To satisfy adventurous spirits.
 Few people will never have heard of the Baikal-amur-Mainline (BAM), let alone travelled along it.
 The journey screams adventure into unknown lands; it's a guaranteed way to experience something totally different and impress friends.

 2. To indulge in an intriguing world for railway fanatics.
 The Trans-Siberian Railway is any train enthusiast's dream, but continuing the journey to stretch into the undiscovered Russian Far East is a true once-in-a-lifetime experience.
 From marvelling at the track engineering works and discovering far-flung stations to spotting unusual locomotives - even travelling on one - opportunities abound on the BAM Railway.

 3. To get to know Russia's pioneer towns.
 Stopping at Siberian settlements and experiencing the harsh winter conditions enables travellers to capture the brave spirit of the first settlers who built towns.

 4. To see the world’s deepest freshwater lake.
 Skirt around the stunning Lake Baikal, and enjopy the views from both the south shore and the remote, northernmost tip where few ever visit.